mishapadidar/alpha_particle_opt/stella/README.md

 a biotsavart field.
 It will also rescale the coil currents to reactor level toroidal flux, and plot the surface and initial coils.

+`bfield.py` contains functions to generate a bfield for the scaled LP QA configuration.
+It also contains runctions to generate a surface classifier and compute the plasma volume.

+`bfield_axisymmetry.py` contains an axisymmetric bfield class.
+This is used in `ex3_track_blob_axisymmetry.py`.

 Running the examples should populate `plot_data` with vtk files for paraview.
 To visualize these files run `python3 write_pvd.py` to generate a `.pvd` file.